Chinuu982/chinu-First/Experiment/README.md

 # Practice
-this is created for practice only.
+this is created for practice purpose.